33 Items that Should be on your Trade Show Packing List

 Snacks – Keeping all of your employees fed and watered will help keep them at the top of their game.

-Back up shoes if you are wearing heals – comfortable shoes are so worth it, especially at load out time.
+Back up Shoes if you are Wearing Heels – Comfortable shoes are so worth it, especially at load out time.

-Photos of your assembled booth – Enlist the help of your colleagues when setting up use photos as a guide photos to remember where everything belongs.
+Photos of Your Assembled Booth – Enlist the help of your colleagues when setting up and use photos as a guide photos to remember where everything belongs.

 First-Aid Kit – Don’t bleed all over your prospects.